-In this week's edition of Poker Nation's blogs about poker in India, we have, POKER TIPS: TURN AND RIVER PLAY
+In this week's edition of Poker Nation's blogs about poker, we have, POKER TIPS: TURN AND RIVER PLAY

 Following the flop, there are two more community cards that are left to be dealt – the turn and the river, with a round of betting in between.
 Before investing even more money in the pot, you must ask yourself: is it worth your while to see these cards?
 The answer to this question is straight-forward, carry on if: